Budget & Levy Lid Lift

-The City of Edmonds continues to face an unprecedented and significant budget deficit.
+The City of Edmonds continues to face a budget deficit.
 The city has cut staff and programs, deferred repairs, used its reserves, borrowed internally and pursued additional revenue sources.
-The core issue is structural: revenue has not kept pace with inflation.
+The core issue is structural: revenue has not kept pace with costs.

 Community Workshops

-The city also held community workshops on May 22 to present three property tax levy scenarios, highlight what the city has heard from residents, and discuss additional revenue ideas.
+The city held community workshops on May 22 to present property tax levy scenarios, highlight what the city has heard from residents, and discuss additional revenue ideas.
 See the workshop presentation.

 What the City of Edmonds has done to address the issue: